 The course will be held online via 12 3-hour virtual learning modules and exercises.
 Participants will advance their understanding of how to best represent dominant processes in time stepping simulation models.

 Participants will complete a capstone project to apply a model to one or more locations, use observations to evaluate model performance, and answer a specific question.
-There will also be a midterm exam, written project and a final video conference presentation.
+There will be a capstone report due and capstone project presentations.

 The course will be taught by Prof. Martyn P. Clark, with guest lectures and practical exercises provided by internationally-renowned experts in process-based hydrological modelling.

-Note: The mid-term examination and capstone project are optional for participants auditing the course.
+Note: The capstone project is optional for participants auditing the course.

 Dr. Clark will be available via email for the duration of the course; individual instructors will be available for portions of the course corresponding to the timing of their virtual module.
 Dr. Clark will be also available via Skype or zoom throughout the fall term.